Despite sharing the same rules, live poker games are quite a bit different than their online counterparts.

 Another spot this tell may happen is on two-tone flops.
 Imagine you defend your big blind against a UTG raise, the flop comes T♠ 9♠ 4♥, and UTG re-checks their cards.
 It’s possible they have a hand like AK offsuit, and they’re checking to see which card is a spade or if they have a spade at all.

 As with all tells, you should be very selective when trying to apply this tell in game.
-It’s usually not the best idea to make hero folds or hero calls based on a live tell, but using them in close spots to sway your decision one way or the other is fine.
+It’s usually not the best idea to make hero folds or hero calls based on a live tell.
+However, using them in close spots to sway your decision one way or the other is fine.

 Live Poker Tips Wrap-Up

 Keep these tips in mind and your live win-rate will thank you:

 - Punish limpers as much as possible — there will be a lot of them.

 - Turn up your aggression on the button, especially against weak players in the blinds.

 - Keep an eye out for softer table and be ready to table change at any time.